-Child sexual abuse is defined as the coercion/force of a sexual nature in victims younger than 13, or with an age difference of 5 years between victim and perpetrator.
-Or, if the age difference is 10 years or more, when the victim is aged between 13 and 16.
+Child sexual abuse is defined as the coercion/force of a sexual nature in victims younger than 13 or with an age difference of 4 years between victim and perpetrator.
+Or if the age difference is ten years or more when the victim is aged between 13 and 16.
 Coercion does not imply a direct threat.
-As we know, many child sex offenders develop a relationship with the child, in order to manipulate them into complying with the sexual act.
-In fact, a defining feature of child sex abuse is that the offender believes the relationship is not only acceptable, but mutual.
+As we know, many child sex offenders develop a relationship with the child to manipulate them into complying with the sexual act.
+A defining feature of child sex abuse is that the offender believes the relationship is acceptable and mutual.

 Child sex offenders come across every economic status, sexual orientation, ethnicity, gender, and marital status.
-It’s very difficult to classify them, because of this.
-They are generally characterizes as having feelings of loneliness or inadequacy, passive in relationships, and exhibit poor social skills.
+It’s very difficult to classify them because of this.
+They are generally characterized as having feelings of loneliness or inadequacy, being passive in relationships, and exhibiting poor social skills.
 There is a stark difference between rapists and child sex offenders.
 Child sex offenders often describe their behavior as uncontrollable, while rapists do not.

 Child sex offenders show gaps in their ability to process information.
 There’s a mental distortion there that allows them to deny the effects of their offenses.
-While rapists blame the victim, and hold distorted views of sex roles, and women.
+At the same time, rapists blame the victim and hold distorted views of sex roles and women.
 Rapists assault because of anger and vindictiveness; child sex offenders assault for other reasons.

 Types of Child Sex Offenders

-The first typology is determining whether it is non-pedophilic, or pedophilic abuse.
-Additionally, whether they are regressed or fixated.
-A fixated offer prefers social interaction with children, and they groom children into the sexual contact.
-While regressed offenders prefer social interaction with adults, and will maintain romantic relationships with adults, too.
+The first typology determines whether it is non-pedophilic or pedophilic abuse or whether they are regressed or fixated.
+While regressed offenders prefer social interaction with adults and maintain romantic relationships with adults.
+A fixated offer prefers social interaction with children, and they groom children into sexual contact.

 Fixated child sex offenders generally assault male children of no relation, while regressed offenders include incest, and the victims tend to be female.

-The victim’s gender has proven to be important, because it’s this factor that can predict the likelihood of reoffending.
-Male offenders, who abuse males, are twice as likely to reoffend, when compared to those who abuse females.
+The victim’s gender has proven to be important because this factor can predict the likelihood of re-offending.
+Male offenders, who abuse males, are twice as likely to re-offend when compared to those who abuse females.
 The highest number of offenses and victims comes with an abuser that abuses both genders.
-Additionally, incest offenders have lower reoffending rates, and don’t exhibit signs of pedophilia, nor do they tend to abuse as many males.
-Those who abuse outside of the family are more likely to be fixated offenders, who reoffend and struggle to maintain adult relationships.
+Additionally, incest offenders have lower reoffending rates and don’t exhibit signs of pedophilia, nor do they tend to abuse as many males.
+Those who abuse outside of the family are more likely to be fixated offenders who re-offend and struggle to maintain adult relationships.
 Incest offenders tend to have fewer victims.